iancullinane/self/self/index.md

 ---
 I live in [Sudbury, Massachusetts](https://en.wikipedia.org/wiki/Sudbury,_Massachusetts).

-I work at [WB Games Boston](https://en.wikipedia.org/wiki/WB_Games_Boston) where I lead a team of engineers responsible for the backend systems of
+I work at [WB Games Boston](https://en.wikipedia.org/wiki/WB_Games_Boston) where I lead a team of engineers responsible for the backend systems of the successful mobile title Game of Thrones: Conquest

 This site was built using [Obsidian](https://obsidian.md/), [Quartz](https://github.com/jackyzha0/quartz) and [Github Actions and Pages](https://github.com/iancullinane/self/actions)